 One of the questions we get most often is: What is compound butter?
-Let's break it down.
-The word compound means “something composed of two or more separate elements; a mixture.”
-Epicurean Butter’s flavored butter is exactly that—compound—because we combine high-quality butter with other high-quality ingredients.
+To answer that, let's break it down.
+The word ‘compound’ means “something composed of two or more separate elements; a mixture.”
+Epicurean Butter’s flavored butter is compound because we combine high-quality butter with other high-quality ingredients.
 We use all fresh or fresh frozen herbs and spices to create our butter flavors.

-Compound butter is commonly used in the French cooking technique, especially when it comes to creating sauces.
-The original French masters would bring butter to room temperature, add in finely chopped herbs, roll the mixture tightly with paper, and then store it at a cold temperature.
-You can refrigerate or freeze compound butter to keep it cold and fresh—you’ll find it's surprisingly easy to slice when frozen.
+Compound butter is commonly used in the French cooking technique, especially for creating sauces.
+The original French masters would bring butter to room temperature, add finely chopped herbs, roll the mixture tightly with paper, and then store it at a cold temperature.
+You can either refrigerate or freeze compound butter to keep it cold and fresh—you’ll find it's surprisingly easy to slice when frozen.

-And while our Roasted Garlic Herb butter is a best seller, compound butter doesn’t start and stop at garlic or in the restaurant kitchen.
+While our Roasted Garlic Herb Flavored Butter is a best seller, compound butter doesn’t start and stop at garlic or in the restaurant kitchen.
 Home cooks can take advantage of the time savings and gourmet tastes ranging from sweet, savory, tangy, and sour flavors.
 Anything goes with compound butter flavors.

 At Epicurean Butter, we have a variety of sweet and savory flavors we know you’ll love.
 Compound butter can be used in many ways to make cooking easier and baking faster.

 Toss it in the pan when sautéing veggies, use it to create a buttery sauce, replace your regular baking butter to enhance flavors, elevate your traditional mac and cheese, or add something new to your stack of weekend morning pancakes.
 It can also be used to finish a dish—like Black Truffle Flavored Butter on top of a steak—which is why the term ‘finishing butter’ is commonly used to describe compound butter, too.
 It’s a flexible ingredient that saves you time and steps in the kitchen.